Guide

 • Customer Effort Score

 In addition to surveys, you can use online reviews to gauge expectations.
 Positive and negative reviews will provide invaluable insights into how well your property meets expectations.
-Make sure you consistently monitor reviews on all your OTA channel listings, review sites, and social media mentions.
+Ensure you consistently monitor reviews on all your OTA channel listings, review sites, and social media mentions, and respond to positive and negative reviews.

 What are some ways to meet and exceed guest expectations?

-As Richard Branson said in his quote, you want not only to meet expectations but exceed guest expectations in unique ways.
+You want not only to meet but exceed guest expectations in unique ways.

 To exceed expectations, you must first understand who your guests are and what they value.
 To create personalized experiences that are bound to stand out, map out your customer journey and create a baseline standard for what ‘meet expectations’ looks like for your guests.
 From here, identify touchpoints along the journey where your team can go above and beyond to delight your guests.

 As part of your marketing strategy, set realistic expectations across your materials.
+Be sure to use accurate, high-quality images and videos.
 It’s always better to underpromise and over-deliver once a guest arrives.
 Communicate expectations with your front desk staff and develop clear procedures and guidelines for staff to refer to.

 Deloitte has categorized the 5 basic guest needs for hoteliers to be aware of to meet and exceed guest expectations: